omer5144/CANdy-Crush/README.md

 Start the Instrument Cluster (IC) simulator:

 ```
-  ./icsim vcan0
+  ./icsim.out vcan0
 ```

 Then startup the controls

 ```
-  ./controls vcan0
+  ./controls.out vcan0
 ```

 The hard coded defaults should be in sync and the controls should control the IC.
-Ideally use a controller similar to an XBox controller to interact with the controls interface.
 The controls app will generate corrosponding CAN packets based on the buttons you press.
 The IC Sim sniffs the CAN and looks for relevant CAN packets that would change the display.

 Troubleshooting
 ---------------